 How about you focus on life planning in place of trying to achieve a ‘work-life’ balance?
 It’s a far more important tool and ensures you wisely invest your precious time in the things that matter to you in work, personal and family matters.

-So what’s my formula for making all the important things in my life work, so me and my family are happy?
+So what’s my formula for making all the important things in my life work, so my family and I are happy?

 Well, if business makes you happy and it works for those around you, then have an honest conversation about it.
 Then you can be engaged in business activities in a wholly disproportionate way – with agreement from family and friends.
 If this is what makes you happy, then make it so.